tahir80/Pavillion/README.md

 13. Flask-SocketIO==3.0.2
 **Note:** See requirements.txt for more packages.

-## Steps for deploying on Heroku
+## Steps for deployment on Heroku
-1. ign up for Heroku
+1. Sign up for Heroku
 2. download and install Heroku CLI
 3. create an app first, give it a unique name
-4. then create a database --> click on resources tab under your newly created app --> search postgres --> and add hobby-dev
+4. then create a database --> click on resources tab under your newly created app --> search postgres --> and add hobby-dev (it's free)
 5. click on your database name -->click on settings -->credentials --> you can copy the URI to the prod.py file but its NOT RECOMMENDED, you dont need to do anything.
 Everything is setup in prod.py under config folder. practice in prod.py recommeded by heroku
 6. now come back to console and type: heroku login